 Avoiding a case of ringworm is certainly easier than treating one, and there are protective measures you can take to reduce the chances you and your pet will become infected.

-- Keep your cat indoors away from other stray cats and dogs.
+- Keep your cat indoors and away from stray cats and dogs.

 - Keep your environment, and especially your cat's bedding, very clean.

-- Before bringing home an adopted cat or kitten, have your vet culture the animal for ringworm.
+- Before bringing home an adopted cat or kitten, have your vet examine and possibly test the animal for ringworm.

 - If purchasing a pet from a commercial cattery, try to visit a closed cattery that doesn't allow other pets into the building.

 Ringworm is not a death sentence, but it can become a chronic problem that severely dampens the quality of your cat's life.
-As you give your cat her weekly brushing, take a moment to look through her fur for the earliest sign of skin lesions.
+As you give your cat their weekly brushing, take a moment to look through their fur for the earliest sign of skin lesions.
 If you find anything that looks suspicious, get in touch with your vet right away.